 Are you in the process of planning a business website or new website design project?
 Congratulations!
 You’re taking a step toward one of the most important improvements you can do for your business.
 Whether you’re building your own website or hiring a web design company to do your project, it helps to do a little planning beforehand.

-Here are 5 important things to consider when planning a website for your business.
+Here are 5 important things to consider when planning a business website.

 What’s your purpose, baby?
 Nothing wrong with starting with the big questions, right?
 To get started on your project, think about the purpose of your business, and how it relates to your site.
-It’s worth doing a little extra thinking at this stage, so you can clearly explain your purpose, whether to yourself or to your team.
+It’s worth doing a little extra thinking at the earliest stage of planning a business website, so you can clearly explain your purpose, whether to yourself or to your team.